markingman/templator/README.md

 ## Usage

-Templates are set up as closures with typed arguments.
-For example:
+Templates are set up as PHP code.

+Templates can be closures called by the `fetch()` method, or as namespace functions that can be preloaded with the `Preload` class.

+Alternatively, templates could be from class methods and leverage PHP's class autoloading.

+For example, a closure template.

 ```php
 <?php